aroussel-data/kinesis_demo/README.md

-# Demo streaming application
+# BIP data streaming application

-This repo is set up to demonstrate a streaming app which:
+This pipeline is set up to:
-- Uses the Python AWS SDK as a Kinesis streams producer
+- Poll data from the Coindesk API (https://www.coindesk.com/coindesk-api)
-- Puts the data to a Kinesis stream
+- Loads price data into an AWS Kinesis stream
-- Outputs data to a Lambda function as a Kinesis consumer
+- Have AWS Lambda ingest stream data on a FIFO basis
-- Uses the Lambda function to store data in DynamoDB
+- Use the Lambda function to store the data in DynamoDB

 ## Setup
 - From the `kinesis_demo` directory